xebia-functional/aws-cdk-region-evacuation/infrastructure/blog_post_2/README.md

 ```

 ## Step 8 - Deploy Second CDK Stack
-In this step, we will deploy web container tasks (dummy-server) in Fargate Cluster and its related infrastructure in (us-east-1):
+In this step, we will deploy web container tasks (web-server-container) in Fargate Cluster and its related infrastructure in (us-east-1):
-* Deploys the web container tasks (dummy-server) in Fargate Cluster
+* Deploys the web container tasks in Fargate Cluster
 * Creates a public certificate in ACM. ( Step 6 needs to be working)
 * Creates Application Load Balancer with the previously created certificate
 * Creates Route53 DNS records to reach the web container.